18 Ultic Soils

 UYBG

-Other soils that both
+Other soils that have BOTH

 Buried-granular Yellow Ultic Soils